mitchellharvey/chat/README.md

 **Setup Database**

-Initially after a docker-compose build the MySQL and Redis databases will be cleared, meaning you'll need to reinitailize MySQL with the correct database, user and schema
+Initially after a docker-compose build the MySQL and Redis databases will be cleared, meaning you'll need to reinitailize MySQL with the correct schema and fix up permissions on locally mounted volume

 There is a script provided that will download the latest schema file from the dggwebsite source code and setup a new database using that schema.

 ```
-./init_db.sh
+./scripts/init_db.sh
 ```

-If you aren't using the default connection information set in the `docker-compose.yml` file for the root database password, or those setup in `main.go` for the default settings.cfg then you may want to edit this script with your values.
+If you aren't using the default connection information set in the `docker-compose.yml` file for the database username/password, or those setup in `main.go` for the default settings.cfg then you may want to edit this script with your values.

-**WARNING:** If you run this script again, it will always wipe and recreate the database, you should only need to do this once unless you specifically want to wipe your database

 **Turn off containers**